jaygriffinjay/AutoHotkey-Scripts/hotstring-ideas.md

 february: February

-march: March ; Commented out because it matches the common word "march"
+march: March ; Commented out entirely because it matches the common word "march"

 april: April

-may: May  ; Commented out because it matches the common word "may"
+may: May  ; Commented out entirely because it matches the common word "may"

 june: June